IEX'S exchange plan stirs U.S. stocks queue jumping argument

 The possibility of such flexibility is evidenced by other moves by the SEC.
 When Nasdaq opened its third exchange in 2010, for example, the SEC allowed it to rank orders first by price, and then by size, rather than by the time they reached the exchange - another departure from existing practice.

-Several big brokers and market makers, including Goldman Sachs Group Inc, Royal Bank of Canada and Virtu Financial, have already signed on to IEX's platform, which was launched in October with the backing of fund companies and individual investors.
+Several big brokers and market makers, including Goldman Sachs Group Inc (GS.N), Royal Bank of Canada (RY.TO) and Virtu Financial, have already signed on to IEX's platform, which was launched in October with the backing of fund companies and individual investors.

 Around half a percent of all U.S. equities trade on IEX.
 Of that, less than 3 percent comes from brokers trading against their own orders.